 Located in Shui Tau Tsuen, Kam Tin, Cheung Chun Yuen is also known as Lau Gang Tong.
-It was built by Tang Ming-hok, the twenty-second generation ancestor of the Kam Tin clan, during the reign of Daoguang of Qing dynasty (1821–1850).
+It was built by Tang Ming-hok, the twenty-second generation ancestor of the Tang clan in Kam Tin, during the reign of Daoguang of Qing dynasty (1821–1850).
 Among the many study halls in Kam Tin, Cheung Chun Yuen was rare to train candidates for the military Imperial Civil Service Examinations.
 This shows the Tang clan attached great importance to education, with the hope that young clansmen could engage in both scholarly and military pursuits, and enter officialdom by obtaining degrees in the Imperial Civil Service Examinations, thereby strengthening the clan's status and influence in the region.

 Tang Ming-hok was a wujuren and served as a sixth rank official in the imperial court.
 His son Tang Chi-bun, who studied martial arts in Cheung Chun Yuen, also obtained the degree of wujuren.
 Many relics are preserved in Cheung Chun Yuen, including the iron guandao halberds used in martial arts training, weighing 62, 85 and 112 catties.
 The large courtyard on the left part of Cheung Chun Yuen was used for martial arts training.